NikitaGordia/teammates-suck/README.md

 - `seconds_until_next_refresh`: number of seconds until a forced refresh is allowed

 ### POST /api/balance
-Balances players into two teams based on their scores.
+Balances players into two teams so that the total sum of each team's scores is as close as possible.

 Request body:
 ```json